-  Applicants must be rising final-year UNC School of Social Work students.
 The award selection committee will look for evidence of perseverance, maturity, and expansive and creative thinking in applicants and their proposed projects.
 Those not afraid to take risks, experiment with and explore new ideas, and/or expand considerably upon ideas already being investigated are especially encouraged to apply.
 A current resume and professional references are required.

 The SIE Lab hosted an online information session for the Tayeh Award in January 2021.
 If you were unable to participate, you can view a video recording of the Tayeh Award information session.

 Jan.
 14, 2022